upsun/bigfoot-multiapp-example/README.md

 <summary><strong>Rebuilding cache</strong></summary><br/>

 You may run into a database error after installing Symfony on your production environment initially.
-To fix, SSH into the application container (`symfony ssh`) and rebuild the cache using Symfony console:
+To fix, SSH into the `api` application container (`upsun ssh`) and rebuild the cache using Symfony console:

 ```bash
 php bin/console cache:clear